-- In the left-side navigation pane, select Backup and Restoration to go to the Backup and Restoration page.
+- In the left-side navigation pane, click Backup and Restoration.

-- Data backup: Click the Backup Sets tab.
+- Click the Data Backup or Archived Logs tab.

-- Find the data backup or binlog file that you want to download, and click Download in the Actions column.
+- Find the target data or log backup file and in the Actions column click Download.
+Note

-- If you use the binlog file to restore data to an on-premises
+- If you want to download a log backup file that is used to restore data to an on-premises

-- The Instance ID of the binlog file on the Archive List tab must be the same as the Instance No. of the data backup file on the Backup Sets tab.
+- The Instance No. on the Archived Logs tab is the same as the Instance No. on the Data Backup tab.

-- The start time of the binlog file must be later than the data backup time and earlier than the time when you need to restore data.
+- The start time of the file is later than the start time of the specified time range.
+It must also be earlier than the point in time to which you want to restore data.

-- In the Download Instance Backup Set or Download Binary Log dialog box that appears, select a download method.
+- In the Download Instance Backup Set message that appears, click Download.

 Download method Description Download Use a browser to download the backup file.
 Copy Internal Endpoint Copy the internal endpoint that is used to download the backup file.
 If your ECS and RDS instances reside in the same region, you can log on to the ECS instance.
 Then, you can use the internal endpoint to download the backup file.
 This is the preferred method that is faster and more secure.
 Copy Public Endpoint Copy the public endpoint that is used to download the backup file.
 If you want to use other tools to download the backup file, copy the public endpoint.Note If you are using a Linux operating system, you can run the following command to download the backup file: